 0 Comments

 Gosh, that's all I want.
 It's all I ever wanted, and had little to no information from anywhere that real and honest was a possibility for most of my life, until recent years.
 Until I began the braving to be real and honest myself.
 I remember people swooping in to perform "care" yet they hadn't paused to find out what was needed, or wanted.
 I remember people instructing others on how to caretake, as if there's a solid object called "caretake" and that's what you do, the way they're doing it.
 The strongarming and the sneaky shaming.
 Without any other options, I'd lay down into doormat shape and allow the out of touch "care" to be forced upon me or the other person.
 Thinking back on it, from the comfort of my couch and dogs flanking, I notice a yawn coming on.
 A yawn that could stretch back into my entire past and release all that weird WEIRD confusion around caring and around people dying and around grieving these changes that came that were not wanted but there they were.
 Heck, even changes that ARE wanted can inspire grieving.
 Life is sort of a continuum of grief and laughter.
 At least that's part of it.
 Some say there are stages to grief.
 I don't know about that.
 Maybe when we're honest, when we've dropped the performances and ideas about it all, there's no distinction between grief and the rest of life.
 Maybe in super real honesty, there's no real distinction between life and death.
 Just a continuum of light.
-One day in 2010 when I was sitting a 10-day Vipassana meditation retreat, I was about to go nuts.
-A spot on my face had started to itch and it became my focus in that I sat there for probably several minutes planning when and how I'd reach up to scratch it.
-An itch.
-Gotta scratch an itch!
+In 2010 when I was sitting a 10-day Vipassana meditation retreat, I was about to go nuts.
+A spot on my face had started to itch and it became my focus.
+I sat there for an eternity planning when and how I'd reach up to scratch it, because that's all I knew to do with itches.
 At some point the simple meditation instructions repeated in me: meet everything that arises with equanimity, as impermanent, and from the field of loving presence.
 It occurred to me that the itch is the same as anything else that would arise, and I'm here to do this particular practice.

 My agreement with the itch then changed.
 It stopped being my target to get rid of, stopped being an exception to the practice, as I had been uncuriously seeing it just moments before, and surprisingly it started to move and stretch out across my face and scalp and down my neck...
-I witnessed the itch turn into warm energy and its movement opened my bodymind and a realization about something in my life I had no idea was coming.
+I witnessed the itch turn into warm energy and its movement opened me to a realization about something in my life I had no idea was coming.
 That sort of thing happened over and over in those 10 days and still happens.
 It's a new way forward from before.
 How many itches of so many sorts happen in a day in a life?
-How many opportunities are we missing by reflexively, uncuriously scratching away and blocking our doors to greater awareness, with conventional beliefs about things we've labeled as solid state things?
-If I haven't just fallen down and I feel something start up in my body, I learn to allow it.
-And even if I did just fall down, the only thing really to do is move openly from there.
+How many opportunities are we missing by reflexively, uncuriously scratching away and blocking our doors to awareness, with conventional beliefs about things we've labeled as solid state?
+When I feel something start up in my body, and it's not because I just feel down the stairs or cut myself or something like that, I allow it the sensation.
+Even if I did just fall down, the only thing really to do is move openly from there.
 I find out over and over that nothing is separate.
-There is no body separate from mind separate from emotion.
+There's no body separate from mind separate from emotion.
 It's all one movement with countless facets we can perceive in a moment.
 Aware of my context, that I'm not standing in the middle of the street about to get hit by a car but something just came across my mind and I contracted, allowing pause and openness lets me learn, unexpected and undirected by my thoughts.
 Things that are held separate from the rest of it by my beliefs, perceived exceptions to the practice that my personality holds out as special, even that stuff is just energy trying to move.
 The only barrier is our strongman beliefs about ourselves and the world as solid state.
 One morning in college, my biochemistry professor suddenly stopped lecturing mid-sentence.
 He became very still, then sat down.
 The entire teaching auditorium full of students was paused and open and silent.
 He eventually told us to go home but no one moved until a few started going down to him.
 We learned later that he was having an aneurism, and that the space he created in himself, probably made even more potent by the space we all created for him, saved his health and maybe life.
 He was fine.
 Had he continued pressing on or had he gone into reflexive contraction against that movement, the pressure would have compounded in his brain.
 Instead, it got to dissipate and move through.
 What if we all practiced everyday to meet life this way?
 What if a sudden itch or pain somewhere is not met with reflex habit or fear and contraction but open kind awareness?
 Faith in life itself.
 We can still be taken to the ER or equivalent, but on the way we can be spacious inside and allow for the unexpected pathway to open.
 "What I think of you has nothing to do with your worth".

 Healing is a unique process to each of us, of reoccupying the safety and at-homeness of our bodies, the bridging of the divide between the life of the mind and the life of the body.
 As healing goes on, as deep as we choose, the bridge disappears and we are simply whole and fully alive, free to be our non-strategized selves.
 There is no conflict in that, only generous truth.
 I find out over and over that healing is a creative discovery, and I don't have to wait until I'm dying to remember my wholeness, to feel and to know.
 Without this body, where would I be?
 And as long as I'm here, why not be fully alive?
 Not scary alive, running mania type thing.
 Fully alive.
 It comes down to choice.
 That's the free will in life.
 There is nothing wrong with you or me.
 I'm saying this because I know it's true, not because I believe it might be true.
 And pain is not an indicator of wrongness, I know it as an indicator of love, that something needs care.
 In any moment of pain in the body, old or new, it can spur separation and worry, an unsafe feeling.
 Try allowing consciousness to include the pain and expand, feel the love that is always with you, right there in your safe home.
 If you just fell off a roof and you feel pain, the love will allow you to yell for help.
 If you just cut your finger, the love will grab a cloth and compress the cut to stop the bleeding, and allow you to look to see if you need stitches and follow through with the need.
 If your family shuns you and your heart is crying at the loss of connection, allow the love within your own body to bring you wholeness right here and now.
 Allow your own mind and body to live together, and allow the present flow within you to maybe even have no need for a bridge between mind and body.
 Maybe choose to discover that you are unconditionally whole and be comforted in your safe home.
 The safer we become in ourselves, the safer we become for all, and the safer our world.
 Last night I dreamed while